apache/accumulo-website/_docs-2-0/administration/tracing.md

     tracer.queue.size - max queue size (default 5000)
     tracer.span.min.ms - minimum span length to store (in ms, default 1)

-Note that to configure an Accumulo client for tracing, including the Accumulo shell, the client configuration must be given the same [trace.span.receivers], [trace.span.receiver.*], and [trace.zookeeper.path] properties as the servers have.
+To configure an Accumulo client for tracing, set [trace.span.receivers][receivers-client] and [trace.zookeeper.path][zk-path-client] in `accumulo-client.properties`.
+Also, any [trace.span.receiver.*] properties set in `accumulo-site.xml` should be set in `accumulo-client.properties`.

 Hadoop can also be configured to send traces to Accumulo, as of Hadoop 2.6.0, by setting properties in Hadoop's core-site.xml